Code of Practice

 Mechanical repair includes all collision and automotive repair shops, small engine repairs, boat motor repair shops, service stations, oil change, auto detailing and engine washing stations, vehicle dealerships and recycling operations.

-If mechanical repair wastes go down the drain into the sewer system, they can cause structural damage to the region's sewer system.
-Some are highly toxic, even in low concentrations, and can cause harm to our environment.
+When mechanical waste drains into the sewer system they can cause structural damage to the region's sewer system through the buildup of sludge, metals and petroleum products.
+Some mechanical repair waste is highly toxic, even in low concentrations, and can cause harm to our environment.

 Prohibited and restricted automotive liquids and wastes which can cause problems include: